EmilieAig/BikeProjectTeam7/RoadMap/README.md

 3. The Gantt Diagram\
 We will also create a Gantt Diagram to illustrate the project's timeline and track its progress over time.
 This diagram will help visualize each phase of the project, from data collection to website development, allowing us to monitor deadlines, dependencies, and milestones clearly.
 4. Creation of branch:\
-We have created three additional branches:Data,Visualization and Website, aside from the main branch.
-Gradually, we will merge our respective work into the main branch.
+We have created five additional branches:Data,Visualization,FinalWebsite,Readme and Slides, aside from the main branch.
+Gradually, we will merge our respective work into the main branch.You will also find th gh-pages branch for everything related to updating and managing GitHub Pages.
 5. Task Distribution for the project \
 To organize our work efficiently, we have established the following task distribution plan,with a weekly meeting every Wednesday from 10 a.m. to 12 p.m: